weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueMessages.md

 Retrieves comprehensive details about a specific purge job.

-This method returns the complete job object containing all metadata, configuration, and execution details for a purge operation.
-Unlike [getPurgeJobStatus](#getpurgejobstatus) which returns only status information, this method provides the full job object including:

-- Job creation timestamp
-- Job parameters and configuration
-- Target queue and message types being purged
-- Progress metrics and statistics
-- Error details (if the job failed)
-- Result summary (if the job completed)

 #### Parameters

 ##### queue

 [`TQueueExtendedParams`](../type-aliases/TQueueExtendedParams.md)

-The queue parameters identifying the queue associated with the purge job.
+The queue associated with the purge job.

 ##### jobId

 `string`

 The ID of the purge job to retrieve.
-This is the job ID returned by the [purge](#purge) method when the purge was initiated.

 ##### cb

 `ICallback`\<[`IBackgroundJob`](../interfaces/IBackgroundJob.md)\<[`TPurgeQueueJobTarget`](../type-aliases/TPurgeQueueJobTarget.md)\>\>

-Callback function invoked
-with the complete job object. - `error` {Error|null} - If an error occurs, this contains the Error object. - `job` {IBackgroundJob<TPurgeQueueJobTarget>|undefined} - The complete purge job object containing all metadata and execution details.
+Callback with the job object.

 #### Returns

 `void`

-#### Throws

-InvalidQueueParametersError

-#### Throws

-ConsumerGroupRequiredError

-#### Throws

-ConsumerGroupsNotSupportedError

-#### Throws

-QueueNotFoundError

-#### Throws

-BackgroundJobNotFoundError

-#### Throws

-InvalidPurgeQueueJobIdError

 #### Inherited from